PedroMartinsMenezes/AssetTools/README.md

 ## Current Limitations

 - The AssetTools has very limited support `Cooked Assets`.
-This is a work in progress and we need to improve coocked assets processing.
+This is a work in progress and we need to improve cooked assets processing.

 - The bottom of the any uasset file contains the raw byte array data.
 Our generated JSON saves this data into the `Footer` member of the `AssetPackage` object.